xtech-guru/hubert-poc/README.md

 For every data update the build pipeline is triggered by a Netlify hook.
 For proper and secure build integration the Contentful credentials are added to Netlify via environement variables.

+## Stack and technology

+## Stack :
+- Contentful :
+Content infrastructure and a headless CMS, that lets you create, manage and distribute content to any platform.
+Unlike a CMS, it gives you total freedom to create your own content model so you can decide which content you want to manage.

+- Jamstack :
+An architecture designed to make the web faster, more secure, and easier to scale.
+It builds on many of the tools and workflows which developers love, and which bring maximum productivity.
+The core principles of pre-rendering, and decoupling, enable sites and applications to be delivered with greater confidence and resilience than ever before.

+- Gatsby cloud :
+A unified cloud platform specifically built for the Gatsby framework that combines a modern developer toolset and workflow with an optimized, global edge network for an unbeatable Gatsby experience.

+- Netlify :
+One of the most amazing web development platform which is meant to multiply your productivity in the best possible way.
+The platform helps developers to build, test, and deploy websites.
+By unifying the modern decoupled web elements from local development processes to advanced logics, Netlify is offering an amazingly faster way to ensure much more performant, scalable, and secure websites and applications.

+- Netlify-function :
+Lets you deploy serverless Lambda functions without an AWS account, and with function management handled directly within Netlify.
+Your serverless functions are version-controlled, built, and deployed along with the rest of your Netlify site, and we will automatically handle service discovery through our built-in API gateway.
+This eliminates overhead and brings the power of Deploy Previews and rollbacks to your serverless functions.

+## Technology :
+- GraphQl:
+A query language for APIs and a runtime for fulfilling those queries with an existing data.
+GraphQL provides a complete and understandable description of the data in APIs, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

+- Styled-component:
+One of the new ways to use CSS in modern JavaScript.
+It is the meant to be a successor of CSS Modules, a way to write CSS that's scoped to a single component, and not leak to any other element in the page.

+- Gatsby-Image :
+ A plugin that automatically creates React components for optimized images that: Loads the optimal size of image for each device size and screen ...

 <!-- AUTO-GENERATED-CONTENT:END -->